 Financial control

-Financial control occurs when one person restricts another's access to financial resources (like bank accounts) or overextends their influence on someone else's financial habits (like notifications every time the other person uses their credit card) to maintain power.
+Financial control occurs when one person restricts another's access to economic resources (like bank accounts) or overextends their influence over someone else's financial habits (like sending notifications every time the other person uses their credit card) to maintain power.

-Keep in mind that many couples have someone who is the designated financier, and they might regularly check in on bank accounts more simply because they're responsible for paying bills.
+Keep in mind that many couples have a designated financier, and they might regularly check bank accounts simply because they're responsible for paying bills.
 Where this behavior crosses the line, though, is if you feel like you could never ask to see the account.

 Financial infidelity